In this article, I’ve handpicked the 10 best performance coaches and will share everything you need to know about performance coaching.

 A democratic coaching process is participative.
 This means the client is proactive in setting goals and identifying the steps to achieve them.

-An autocratic approach to coaching is usually necessary when the coach has more experience or skills than the client.
+An autocratic approach to coaching is usually necessary when the coach has more experience with solving problems than the client.

 Although it is a less common method, it can be an effective way of training the client to make decisions on their own.
-It also encourages personal and professional development and can help you gain greater confidence and clarity.
+It also can also help you gain greater confidence and clarity.

 As the name suggests, laissez-faire coaching is a hands-off approach that leaves the responsibility almost completely in your hands.